anirudhpulasani/air-quality-index/README.md

 ### Prerequisites

 Need to install reactjs to run this code.
-To run this program, open command prompt and go to this project folder and execute 'npm install' to install required dependencies and modules and execute 'npm start' for windows.
+To run this program, open command prompt and go to this project folder and execute 'npm install' to install required dependencies and modules and execute 'npm start' to run, for windows.

 ## Built With